FAQs on Elections

 That said, the Canada Elections Act does not prevent a general election from being called at another date.

 General elections are called when, on the advice of the Prime Minister, the Governor General dissolves Parliament.
 The Governor in Council (the Governor General, acting on the advice of Cabinet) sets the date of the election.
-The Canada Elections Act (section 57) specifies that the election period must last a minimum of 36 days; it does not specify a maximum.

 Who calls elections in Canada?